home-assistant/home-assistant.io/source/_integrations/notify.markdown

 The different `notify` integrations you have set up will each show up as a different automation {% term action actions %} / {% term service %} calls that you can use.

 One notification integration is automatically included, the Persistent Notifications which creates a notification in the sidebar of the web interface of Home Assistant.
-This can be chosen with the action named "Send a persistent notification" which uses the service `notify.persistent_notification`.
+This can be chosen with the action named "Notifications: Send a persistent notification" which uses the service `notify.persistent_notification`.

 Another common notification integration is via the companion app for Android or iPhone.
 This can be chosen with the action "Send a notification via mobile_app_your_phone_name" which uses the service `notify.mobile_app_your_phone_name`.
 See the [companion app documentation](https://companion.home-assistant.io/docs/notifications/notifications-basic) for lots of customization options.